Augusta Warburton1

 Lt.-Col. Hon.
 Allen Benjamin Bathurst was born on 25 June 1872.2 He was the son of Allen Alexander Bathurst, 6th Earl Bathurst of Bathurst and Hon.
 Meriel Leicester Warren.2,1 He married Augusta Ruby Spencer-Churchill, daughter of Lord Edward Spencer-Churchill and Augusta Warburton, on 22 April 1902.1 He died on 8 October 1947 at age 75.1

 Lt.-Col. Hon.
-Allen Benjamin Bathurst usually went by his middle name of Benjamin.2 He held the office of Member of Parliament (M.P.) for East Gloucestershire between 1895 and 1906.2 He held the office of Member of Parliament (M.P.) for East Gloucestershire between 1910 and 1918.2 He was commander of the 5th Battalion, Gloucestershire Regiment.2 He gained the rank of Lieutenant-Colonel in the service of the Territorial Force Reserve.2 He held the office of Deputy Lieutenant (D.L.) of Gloucestershire.2
+Allen Benjamin Bathurst usually went by his middle name of Benjamin.2 He held the office of Member of Parliament (M.P.) for East Gloucestershire between 1895 and 1906.2 He held the office of Member of Parliament (M.P.) for East Gloucestershire between 1910 and 1918.2 He was commander of the 5th Battalion, Gloucestershire Regiment.2 He gained the rank of Lieutenant-Colonel in the Territorial Force Reserve.2 He held the office of Deputy Lieutenant (D.L.) of Gloucestershire.2

 Child of Lt.-Col. Hon.
 Allen Benjamin Bathurst and Augusta Ruby Spencer-Churchill